 My blogging friend Candace at His Mercy is New started talking about Young Living a couple of years ago and I listened when she posted something because I have always known Candace to be a genuine blogger.
-I also knew Candace suffered with depression and insomnia and when she started looking different and speaking differently, I knew she was moving in a much healthier direction and I knew this new journey she was on was directly related to lifestyle changes she was making.
+I also knew Candace struggled with her moods and emotions and when she started looking different and speaking differently, I knew she was moving in a much healthier direction and I knew this new journey she was on was directly related to lifestyle changes she was making.

 The beginning of this year I ran into a post of Dr. Edie Wadsworth on Bullet Journaling for Mommas.
 After watching her video and thinking, “Wow, this girl gets it!”
 I started using her bullet journaling method and so did two of my daughters.
 As a matter of fact, we loved Dr. Edie’s personality and information so much, if she was talking about it, we were listening!
 Food, bullet journaling, essential oils, health, and wellness, even how to apply false eyelashes!
 Although none of us have ever worn false eyelashes!

 A couple of months ago my daughter Anna and I took a month long challenge Dr. Edie led.
 I don’t remember the name but it was about living our best life.
 Isn’t that funny I can’t remember the name right now.
 Anna and I were especially intrigued every time she taught something, no matter how small, about the benefits of using essential oils.
 Part of what was so intriguing was the fact that a professionally trained medical doctor, a Family Practice MD, was extolling the virtues of essential oils.